bbottema/gulp-js-base64-inject/README.md

-# gulp-js-html-inject
+# gulp-js-text-inject

-This is a small Gulp plugin for injecting referenced HTML files right into JS code as strings.
+This is a small Gulp plugin for injecting text files right directly into your .js code as strings.

 ## What is it